tvwerkhoven/hue-power-tracker/README.md

 Note that I have three different lightstrips, one of nominal 2.0m length, one of 2.7m, and one of 4.0m length.
 Surprisingly, the 4.0m version only uses ±40% more power (instead of expected 100%).
-It could be that the adapter/driver is overspec'ed for only 2m strips (since they can drive up to 10m), and therefore become more efficient at higher loads.
+This is because the Hue Lighstrip Plus luminosity is fixed: 2 meter or 10 meter both give 1600 lumen as output, as confirmed by the Hue Customer Service.
+Also, since the PSU is rated at 20W, and LEDs typically have ±100lm/W efficiency, it follows that the PSU cannot support more than 2000 lm.
+The ±900 lumen spec for the 1-meter extension strip is only valid in the hypothetical case this extension strip is powered individually.

 After getting brightness to power data, I normalized these and subtracted the 0 brightness (idle) power to get the curves below.